r-lib/pak/README.md

     confirmation for loaded packages.

   - Dependency solver. pak makes sure that you end up in a consistent, working state of dependencies.
-If finds conflicts up front, before attempting installation.
+It finds conflicts up front, before attempting installation.

 ### Convenient